mnluzimu/WebGen-Bench/README.md

 # WebGen-Bench

 (The code under `src` was executed on a Windows 11 system.
-It should also run on Linux with minor adjustments.)
+It should also run on Linux with minor adjustments.
+The code under `src-remote` was executed on a Linux server.
+This README often uses `deepseek/deepseek-chat-v3-0324:free` as an example.
+You can replace it with other files.)

+The experiment outputs are placed under `outputs.zip`.
+It includes the output of the LLM-based agents that were tested in the paper.

+If you wish to deploy Qwen2.5-VL-32B-Instruct yourself for UI agent testing, or you wish to reproduce the training of WebGen-LM, you can download the necessary models using `src-remote\download\download.py`.

 ## Testing Proprietary and Open-Source Models